2023 Best Nursing Schools in South Dakota

 Nursing majors at University of Sioux Falls take out an average of $31,000 in student loans while working on their egree.

-Dakota Wesleyan University landed the #9 spot in the 2023 rankings for the best nursing programs.
-Located in the remote town of Mitchell, Dakota Wesleyan University is a private not-for-profit school with a small student population.
+Dakota Wesleyan University ranked #9 on this year’s Best Nursing Schools in South Dakota list.
+Located in the town of Mitchell, Dakota Wesleyan University is a private not-for-profit college with a fairly small student population.

 Nursing majors at Dakota Wesleyan University take out an average of $34,288 in student loans while working on their egree.